Contact Lens Care

 Anterior polar cataracts

 These are well-defined, although often considered too small to require surgical treatment.
-Located at the front of the eye's lens, they associate with inherited genes.
+They are located at the front of the eye's lens and there may be a family history.

 Posterior polar cataracts